Vik-Maharaj/vik-maharaj-web-portfolio/README.md

 ## Description

---Describe the objective--

---Describe the purpose--

-AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

---What was done:

-- task 01
-- task 02
-- task 03
-- task 04
-- task 05

-GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio
+When applying for web development positions, an employer wants to know about the candidate, and more importantly, wants to see what the candidate has done.
+So, having an online portfolio is essential.

+Enter the purpose of this project: Since I don’t have one, I need to create a portfolio that I can link to in my resume and future job applications, so that an employer can view from any web browser.

+To accomplish this, the portfolio was created with the following features:

-THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
+- At the top of the webpage, the page loads with my name and links to sections about me, my skills, my portfolio samples, and how to contact me.
-WHEN I click one of the links in the navigation
-THEN the UI scrolls to the corresponding section
-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others WHEN I click on the images of the applications
-THEN I am taken to that deployed application
-WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

---Desribe the end result
+- Following the section links at the top, there is a recent picture.
+- There is a skills section that highlights some of my skills along with a picture representation of those items.
+- The portfolio page of the website features images of the work samples, and when clicked, takes the user to the deployed websites of those samples.
+- The contact section has external links to my LinkedIn and GitHub profiles, along with an email form for future use.
+- The entire webpage can be viewed on any device, and presents a responsive layout that can adapt to any viewport.
+- The webpage also contains user interactivity that allows certain images to change in color or appearance once the mouse hovers over it.

+An online portfolio is never complete, and can be continually updated once new projects are accomplished.
+But before that can happen, an initial version has to be created, and now with this initial portfolio I have something to promote and build from.

-Link to the deployed website: --link here--
+Link to the deployed website: https://vik-maharaj.github.io/vik-maharaj-web-portfolio/

 ## Installation